Irratzo/Containers/content/setup.rst

 Once the setup is completed, you can login to the system.
 While the ``Singularity`` module is readily avaiable in the login node, we should book a compute node to run our examples.
-You can book a node for 1 hour using this command
+You can book a CPU-node for 1 hour using this command

 .. code-block :: bash

   salloc -n 1 -t 1:00:00

+And for a GPU-node with *X* number of GPUs per node (there are 4 GPUs per node in Vega)

+..code-block :: bash

+  salloc -n 1 --gres=gpu:X --partition=gpu -t 5:00:00

 Once the allocation is granted you will receive a message similar to